A Nightmare on Elm Street 3: Dream Warriors: Plot

-One year after the events of A Nightmare on Elm Street 2: Freddy's Revenge, teenager Kristen Parker dreams of Freddy Krueger, who attacks her and makes it look like she has slit her wrist in the real world.
+Kristen Parker dreams of Freddy Krueger, who attacks her and makes it look like she has slit her wrist in the real world.
 Believing Kristen to be suicidal, her mother Elaine admits her to Westin Hills Psychiatric Hospital, where she is placed under the care of Dr. Neil Gordon.

 At the hospital, Kristen fights the orderlies who try to sedate her because she fears falling asleep.
-The new intern therapist, Nancy Thompson, calms her down by reciting Freddy's nursery rhyme, helping her realize she is not alone.
+Nancy Thompson, the new intern therapist who survived Freddy's killing spree six years prior, (Note: As depicted in A Nightmare on Elm Street (1984)) calms her down by reciting Freddy's nursery rhyme, helping her realize she is not alone.
 Nancy meets the rest of Dr. Gordon's patients: Phillip Anderson, a sleepwalker; Roland Kincaid, a tough kid from the streets; Jennifer Caulfield, a hopeful television actress; Will Stanton, who uses a wheelchair due to a prior suicide attempt; Taryn White, a recovering drug addict; and Joey Crusel, who is the youngest and too traumatized to speak.
 One night, Freddy attacks Kristen in her dreams; she unwittingly pulls Nancy into her dream, allowing them to escape.

 Kristen reveals that she has been able to pull people into her dreams since she was young.
 Over the next two nights, Freddy kills Phillip and Jennifer.
 Nancy reveals to the remaining patients that they are "the last of the Elm Street kids," the surviving children of those who burned Krueger to death years ago.
 They try group hypnosis so that they can experience a shared dream and discover their dream powers.
 In the dream, Freddy captures Joey, leaving him comatose in the real world.
 The dean is furious, and Nancy and Neil are relieved of their duties.
 A nun named Sister Mary Helena tells Neil that Freddy was the son of Amanda Krueger, a young woman on the Westin Hills hospital staff who was accidentally locked inside with hundreds of mental patients over the holidays.
 They raped her continually, causing Freddy to be born.
 The only way to stop him is to lay his bones to rest.